 You hear all the time that breakfast is the most important meal of the day, and that’s true.
-Eating breakfast can kickstart your metabolism.
+Eating breakfast can kick start your metabolism.
 Contrarily, skipping breakfast can make your metabolism lag, causing you to feel sluggish and slow.
 Surveys find that approximately 31 million people in the United States skip breakfast every day.
 Therefore, so many of your colleagues and your child’s friends at school seem to get off to a slow start.

 While eating breakfast is important, it’s even more important to make healthy choices about what your child eats for breakfast.
 Many of the cereals in the grocery store have colorful boxes look so appealing.
 But when you look at their actual nutritional values versus their sugar levels, consider avoiding them completely.
 A slice or two of whole-grain toast for fiber, hard-boiled eggs for protein, milk for calcium and bananas for potassium are all great options!

 Some foods that include the right Omega-3 fatty acids include: